 For those who are relatively isolated from others – either due to their substance abuse or perhaps, a lack of close loved ones – there are still support groups, sponsors, spiritual leaders, and counselors that can offer the needed support and encouragement to help one sustain recovery.

-The Creation and Maintainance of a Structured, Productive Environment
+The Creation and Maintenance of a Structured, Productive Environment

 The lives of those suffering from addiction are typically unstable, unpredictable, and lacking structure.
 A successful recovery requires the opposite – planning, consistency, and engagement in productive activities and daily life functions.